JustinStitt/catapultSim/README.md

 # catapultSim
 Simulates the physics of a catapult with beautifully rendered graphics.

 Source Hidden.
-Downloadable exe available.
+Downloadable exe from Google Drive from: https://drive.google.com/open?id=1HGU6OxNeU2Jc6gPZlMG2shV5PFXuy7FF

 After each catapult launch, data is sent to a Google Sheet where the launch parameters and distance travelled are logged.